pivotal/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

 ## <a id="overview"></a> About running a local engine server

-When you are authoring your accelerator, you might want to generate a project based on the local files.
-This is so you can verify that the accelerator provides the defined options and that it generates the correct set of files.
+When you are authoring your accelerator, it might be convenient generate a project based on the local files.
+This enables you to verify that the accelerator provides the defined options and generates the correct set of files.

 With the local engine server, you can serve your accelerators with their fragments on `localhost`, including any changes you have locally, and use the VS Code Tanzu App Accelerator extension or the Tanzu CLI Accelerator plug-in to generate new projects based on these local files.

-After you are happy with the new or modified accelerators and fragments, you can commit them to a Git repository and then publish them to a cluster to give others access to them.
+After you are satisfied with the new or modified accelerators and fragments, you can commit them to a Git repository and then publish them to a cluster to give others access.

 ## <a id="install-local-engine-server"></a>Install the local engine server